Aaron-1997-Savage/Neural-network-scratch/README.md

 ***forward_pass***:

 By passing through the parameters, outputs of every hidden layer are solved concatenate all the outputs of each hidden layer, which return from the function "outputs".
-More details about the feed forward pass network, please look at page 5 of the slides "scratch.pptx"

 ![image](https://github.com/Andrewhuang723/Neural-network-scratch/blob/main/forward_pass.png)